 While originally designed for steam engines and textile machinery, Roberts' mechanism has found new life in modern high-precision engineering, specifically in Compliant Mechanisms and Flexures.

-- No Friction: Because it relies on rotation rather than sliding, it generates zero friction (if using flexure hinges).
+- No Friction: Because it relies on bending rather than sliding or rolling, it generates zero friction.

-- No Lubrication: Perfect for clean-room environments or space applications.
+- No Lubrication: Perfect for vacuum, clean-room, or space environments.

-- High Precision: Eliminates the "stick-slip" phenomenon found in ball slides.
+- High Precision: Eliminates the "stick-slip" phenomenon found in mechanical slides.

 Designing with Software